adityarn/adityarn.github.io/index.md

 ### Upcoming

-1. A study of the variability of the Weddell Gyre using remotely sensed sea level anomalies.
+1. A study of how the variability of the Weddell Gyre helped drive polynya formation over the Maud Rise.

 ### Reports